Get More from English Videos! 8 Sites and YouTube Channels for English Videos with Subtitles

 Finally, watching an English video with English subtitles is an immersive way to learn.
 Learning through immersion (surrounding yourself with the written and spoken language) is one of the best and quickest ways to learn English.
 That’s because it forces you to use English and think in English, rather than relying on translations.
 It’ll increase your listening comprehension and give you unbeatable conversation skills.

 English Videos with Subtitles: The 8 Best Channels for Maximum Learning

-This BBC series includes a collection of videos that are each around six minutes long.
+This BBC series includes a collection of English videos with subtitles that are each around six minutes long.
 They’re easy to watch because of the length and they come in a variety of topics.
 Many of the videos are educational and interesting, so besides learning English you can also learn some fun facts about everything from sea creatures to astronauts.

 Each video comes with easy-to-read subtitles and are presented in simple language to make sure you can understand.
 Just click the speech bubble icon on the lower right side of the video screen to turn them on.